andreaskaris/blog/docs/openshift/openshift-scc-with-mutating-webhooks.md

 ## SCCs and mutating webhooks - a lesson learned

 Recently, a partner of ours observed a strange behavior in their OpenShift cluster.
-They had bound their pods' serviceAccount to a `priviledged` SCC, yet OpenShift injected `securityContext.runAsUser: <ID from project range>` into the pods:
+They had bound their pods' serviceAccount to a `privileged` SCC, yet OpenShift injected `securityContext.runAsUser: <ID from project range>` into the pods:
 ~~~
 $ oc get pods -o custom-columns="NAME:.metadata.name,SCC:.metadata.annotations.openshift\.io/scc,RUNASUSER:.spec.containers[*].securityContext.runAsUser"